-5.13.1.6 DisableCortexMXPSRAutoCorrectTBit
+7.13.1.13 DisableCortexMXPSRAutoCorrectTBit

 Usually, the J-Link DLL auto-corrects the T-bit of the XPSR register to 1, for Cortex-M devices.
-This is because having it set as 0 is an invalid state and would cause several problems during debugging, especially on devices where the erased state of the flash is $0 \times 00$ and therefore on empty devices the T-bit in the XPSR would be 0.
-Anyhow, if for some reason explicit disable of this auto-correction is necessary, this can be achieved via the following command string.
+This is because having it set as 0 is an invalid state and would cause several problems during debugging, especially on devices where the erased state of the flash is 0×00 and therefore on empty devices the T-bit in the XPSR would be 0.
+Anyhow, if for some reason explicit disable of this auto-correction is necessary, this can be achieved via the following J-Link Command String.